PrizeRebel is a website where you get rewarded for performing various online activities. They can range from:

 One of the best features of PrizeRebel is how it’s goal-oriented.
 The website cleverly uses the S.M.A.R.T. goals – Specific, Measurable, Actionable, Realistic, and Time-bound.
 To complete the Level 1 Challenge, you need 140 points.
 You have around 5 hours to complete this challenge.
 There is a timer and bar graph to show your progress, so there’s no question how many more points you need.

 Once you complete your daily challenge, you get extra points and a badge – certainly not earth shattering, but it’s a fun way to keep track of your progress and motivate you to earn points faster.

-This isn’t specific to PrizeRebel; it’s the fact of any survey site that getting a matching survey can be a test in patience.
+This particular con isn’t specific to PrizeRebel; it’s a reality with any survey site that getting a matching survey can be a test in patience.
 You can fill out 10 or more pre-survey questions just to be hit with “You don’t qualify for this survey.”

 (The dreaded “This opportunity was not a good match with your demographics” screen)